Skip to main content

 The true odds of a coin toss are 50/50 (+100).
 Half of the time, the coin will land on heads.
 Half of the time, the coin will land on tails.

-So, if an oddsmaker prices tails at +120 odds (more favorable than +100 odds), we would be correct in saying that betting on tails has a positive expected value.
+If an oddsmaker prices tails at +120 odds (more favorable than +100 odds), then betting on tails has a positive expected value.

 Why Should Bettors Care About Expected Value?